Is Guaranteed Publicity Ethical?

 That sounds like a guarantee, doesn't it?

-Why would you have to ignore what a journalist's audience wants in order to guaranteed a client a placement?
-If you were offering a guarantee, wouldn't paying strict attention to what a journalist wants be the best way to fulfill the guarantee?
+Why would you have to ignore what a journalist's audience wants in order to guarantee a client a placement?
+If you were offering a guarantee, wouldn't paying strict attention to what a journalist wants be the best way to fulfill it?

 Another PR blog puts it succinctly, "The only way to guarantee coverage is to pay for it."